Shi'a Islam: Religious Authority and Community Identity

 At the end of this course, a student should be able to:

-- Evaluate the place of Shi'a sects within the broader context of Islamic history.
+- evaluate the place of the Shiʿi groups within the broader context of Islamic history;

-- Identify and explain the distinguishing features of Shi'a doctrine.
+- identify and explain the distinguishing features of Shiʿi doctrine(s);

-- Assess the interdependance of religious and political ideas, both in general and in specific relation to Shi'a history.
+- assess the interdependence of religious and political ideas, both in general and in speciﬁc relation to the Shiʿi grand-narrative;

-- Evaluate the relationship between personal charisma and religious authority, both in general and in relation to Shi'a history.
+- evaluate the relationship between personal charisma and religious authority, both in general and in relation to the Shiʿi grand-narrative;

 - Arjomand, S A (1988) The Turban for the Crown: the Islamic Revolution in Iran, Oxford.